prendleman/sterling-edi-app/EXECUTIVE_SUMMARY.md

 # Executive Summary
-## IBM Sterling EDI Application - Portfolio Demonstration
+## Sterling-Style EDI Processing POC - Portfolio Demonstration

-**Prepared for:** Federated Group IT Director Position
+**Project Type:** Independent Learning / Portfolio POC
 **Date:** December 2025
-**Purpose:** Demonstrate technical leadership, EDI expertise, and enterprise application development capabilities
+**Purpose:** Demonstrate rapid learning capability, EDI concept understanding, and operating model thinking for reliable trading-partner flows

+> **Non-Affiliation Disclaimer:** This project is independent and is not affiliated with, endorsed by, or created at the request of any company, including Federated Group or IBM.

 ---

 ## Overview

-This comprehensive EDI processing application was developed specifically to demonstrate capabilities relevant to the Federated Group IT Director role.
-It showcases hands-on technical leadership, enterprise architecture skills, and deep understanding of IBM Sterling B2B Integrator environments.
+This proof-of-concept demonstrates how I approach learning EDI concepts and the operating model behind reliable trading-partner flows.
+It models Sterling-style orchestration patterns and is not production-ready, nor is it a replacement for IBM Sterling B2B Integrator.
+In a real environment, I would leverage Sterling and/or an established EDI provider for production mappings and partner certifications.

 ### High-Level Architecture